userr23/simplenote-app/README.md

 ## Quick testing
 Use "Generate Test Note" button repeatedly to generate a lot of test notes.
-Then click the "Download as PDF" button to create and download the PDF file.
+Then click the "Export to PDF" button to create and download the PDF file.

 ## Features
 - Create custom note